rodriguez-facundo/spiky/README.md

 **Spiky** will allow you to sort spikes from single electrodes.
 The clustering is performed by a Gaussian Mixture Model (GMM) and vanilla Expectation-Maximization (EM) algorithm.
 To penalize complexity we are using Bayesian Information Criterion (BIC).

 **Spiky** is able to run confusion tests to evaluate how prone to misclassification the clusters are.
-And also provides a cuantitative meassure of how far each cluster is from the rest (in terms of mahalanobis distance).
+And also provides a quantitative meassure of how far each cluster is from the rest (in terms of mahalanobis distance).

-Please check our "Turorial section" to get an intuition of how to run **Spiky**.
+Please check our "Tutorial section" to get an intuition of how to run **Spiky**.
 And don't forget to keep an eye on the "Description Section" to understand how **Spiky** works.

 ---